 BB Green Award

 La Ceinture Vivante

 Emerging from the dense urban fabric of Paris, a rail loop once serving the city wall is prime for the regenerative development.
 La Perire Ceinture (the Little Belt) is a mostly substarranean rail trench, carved through the urban network of Paris.
 Yet today, it is largely unused detereorating as nature takes its course.

-Concurrently, Paris is facing a massive demand for retanl properties as landlords prefer targeting the lucrative tourist market.
+Concurrently, Paris is facing a massive demand for rental properties as landlords prefer targeting the lucrative tourist market.
 There is also a push to de-gentrify the inner-city and break the trend of low-income families being forced into the cheaper, outlying North-Eastern suburbs.
-However, due to the high density and land prices of the inner arrondissement's, this is a fiddicult challenge to address,
+However, due to the high density and land prices of the inner arrondissement's, this is a difficult challenge to address.

 DESIGN LANGUAGE AND SUSTAINABILITY